 Confidentiality is a legal right and is highly regarded by our staff.
 Student counseling records and conversations are held in the strictest confidence and are not a part of your academic or other record at the university.
 Parents, faculty, or staff outside the Counseling Center cannot obtain any information about your counseling appointments, including whether or not you are being seen.
 We will not divulge information about you without a signed, written release by you, except as required by law or professional ethics.
 Ethical standards of the American Psychological Association are strictly maintained.

-When you receive treatment at the Center for Health and Wellness for a medical condition that is related to your work in counseling, our staffs may consult with each other to ensure adequate and appropriate treatment.
+If you also receive treatment at the Center for Health and Wellness for a medical condition that is related to your work in counseling, our staffs may consult with each other to ensure adequate and appropriate treatment.
 Likewise, if you are being seen by our office for counseling and academics accommodations, your clinician and Disability Services staff may consult with each other about relevant clinical issues.

 If you are interested in having your clinician consult with someone outside of our office, you should discuss this with your clinician directly.
 We frequently consult with parents, faculty, and staff about students, but must have a release in order to do so.